Patrick Dinehart

 Here's what actually works (and what's just marketing hype):

-Forget everything you learned about mopping tile floors.
-That soaking wet mop you used on your kitchen vinyl?
+Forget everything you know about mopping tile or vinyl.
 It's engineered wood's kryptonite.
 Even though engineered wood handles moisture better than solid hardwood, excess water can still:

 a visual aid to show how much is too much water while cleaning engineered hardwood

 The Fix: Think "damp" not "wet."
-Wring that mop until it's barely moist.
-If you can see water trails behind your mop, it's too wet.
+Use a microfiber mop that is barely damp to the touch.
+If you see visible water beads or trails behind your mop, wring it out again.

 Skip the Pinterest "Natural" Cleaners (They're Secretly Damaging Your Floor)